ADMSCentre/mortar-release/docs/user-guide/Installation.md

 3. **Launch the Application**:
    - 🚀 Open the Applications folder and double-click the Mortar app to start it.

+> [!IMPORTANT]
+>
+> Since Mortar is not yet registered with Apple, you will need to temporarily override your security settings to open the application by following [this guide](https://support.apple.com/en-au/102445#openanyway).

 ### Linux
 1. **Download the AppImage**:
    - 📥 Download `Mortar-<version>.AppImage` from the release assets.